Is the stock market overvalued?

 2008 end of year corporate earnings dropped nearly 80% bringing them down to levels not seen since 1947.
 It was the biggest year end earnings drop on a % basis eclipsing the crash of 2008 and even the great depression.

-The 2008 financial crisis had a much quicker recovery than the great depression but the massive earnings drop is still embedded in the calculation of the CAPE.
+The 2008 financial crisis had a much quicker recovery than the great depression.
+However, the CAPE calculation still has that massive earnings drop embedded in it.
 That means the earnings base is low and may have an impact on its value as a predictor if you see the 2008 financial crisis as a once in a lifetime event versus a once in a decade event.